istio/istio.io/content/en/docs/setup/install/multicluster/primary-remote_multi-network/index.md

 ## Expose services in `cluster1` and `cluster2`

 Since the clusters are on separate networks, we also need to expose all user services (*.local) on the east-west gateway in both clusters.
-While this gateway is public on the Internet, services behind it can only be accessed by services with a trusted mTLS certificate and workload ID, just as if they were on the same network.
+While these gateways are public on the Internet, services behind them can only be accessed by services with a trusted mTLS certificate and workload ID, just as if they were on the same network.